quale-quest/sql-mvc/doc/Theory/Escaping_the_Von_Neumann_architecture.md

 	<span name="message"></span>
 	message = "Hello, " ++ context.name ++ "."

-As demonstrated by this very simple example, this new model is very well suited to functional languages eliminating the need to serialise input and output.
+As demonstrated by this very simple example, this new model is very well suited to functional languages, eliminating the need to serialise input and output.

-I don't suggest that it would be practical to build such hardware. **Why** then imagine such a hypothetical and impractical architecture when the Von Neumann architecture serves our computing requirements so well?
-Simple, to eliminate the  "Von Neumann intellectual bottleneck".
+I don't suggest that it would be practical to build such hardware.
+The reason to imagine such a hypothetical and impractical architecture is to eliminate the  "Von Neumann intellectual bottleneck".

-SQL is a functional language (and [the successful cousin of Haskell] (http://thoughts.davisjeff.com/2011/09/25/sql-the-successful-cousin-of-haskell/) ), it is very widely used and easily understood with human like language syntax, in contrast to most functional languages with algebraic syntax.
-On comparison a SQL database is a very close approximation of the "new architecture", Once we get the abstraction of the input, output and events correct, SQL becomes a candidate to test the hypothesis of the "new architecture" in the real world, hence our platform QualeQuest/SQL-MVC, which uses SQL to deliver a fully operational declarative / functional application language.
+SQL is a functional language (that could be considered [the successful cousin of Haskell] (http://thoughts.davisjeff.com/2011/09/25/sql-the-successful-cousin-of-haskell/) ), it is very widely used and easily understood with human like language syntax, in contrast to most functional languages with algebraic syntax.
+On comparison a SQL database is a very close approximation of the "new architecture".
+Once we get the abstraction of the input, output and events correct, SQL becomes a candidate to test the hypothesis of the "new architecture" in the real world, hence my platform QualeQuest/SQL-MVC, which uses SQL to deliver a fully operational declarative / functional application language.

-Please visit <https://github.com/quale-quest/sql-mvc> for some more detail on the platform.
+Please visit my home page <http://qualequest.com/> or the Github repository <https://github.com/quale-quest/sql-mvc> for some more detail on the platform.

 [About Lafras] (https://github.com/quale-quest/sql-mvc/blob/master/doc/Theory/About_Lafras.md)